Note to all users: this site is no longer updated. For the most recent downloads, go to http://vminteq.com. Please

 Last modified 26 November 2020.

 This is the official 3.1 version.
 This version relies on .NET Framework 4.5 and is adapted for Windows 8 and 10 users.
 Most Windows 7 users should also be able to use it without any problems – however, in case it does not launch, please download .NET Framework 4.5 from Microsoft and then try again.
-The version of 22 May corrects an error in the interface for the NICA-Donnan model, which prevented users from saving changes to the database.
-The earlier version of 28 April 2020 enhanced the numerical stability of the SHM and NICA-Donnan organic complexation models, in other respects only small changes have been made since February 2019.
+The version of 26 November corrects an error in the numerical optimization routine of the previous version, which caused poor convergence for some “pH from mass balance” problems.

 Installation instructions: 1.
 Uninstall any previous version of Visual MINTEQ, 2.
 Save the file (link above) to your computer.
 3. Extract the setup file from the zip file.
 4. Click “setup.exe” to initiate installation.
 When using the software the first time, you will need to decide where to put your user-editable files.
 The default location is in the My Documents folder.